 2017-2018: Year 2 Coordinator, Biology degree program, Heriot-Watt University, Edinburgh, United Kingdom.

-2013-Present: Associate Professor (Reader), The School of Life Sciences, Heriot-Watt University, Edinburgh, United Kingdom.
-Postgraduate teaching: course (Module) Practical Skills in Marine Biotechnology (A11PL); Applied Research Design and Analysis (A11AR); undergraduate teaching: Introductory Biology 1 (A17IB); Practical Skills in Biology (A17PS); Research Methods (Biostatistical analysis) (A18RB); Fish Ecophysiology (AMB1.4); intensive short courses in statistical analyses based on R software; Histology and Histopathology Techniques; contribute lectures on various topics in different courses related to physiology, pathology, and ecotoxicology.
+2013-Pres.
+Professor, The Institute of Life and Earth Sciences, Heriot-Watt University, Edinburgh, United Kingdom.
+Leader of Biostatistical Analysis curriculum for undergraduate and postgraduate programs.
+Postgraduate teaching: courses Practical Skills in Marine Biotechnology (A11PL); Applied Research Design and Analysis (A11AR); Fish Ecophysiology (AMB1.4); intensive short courses in statistical analyses based on R software; Histology and Histopathology Techniques.
+Undergraduate course leader (2016): Introductory Biology (A171B); Undergraduate course leader Research Methods and Statistical Analysis in Biology (A18RB); lecture on various topics in different courses related to physiology, pathology, and ecotoxicology.

-2011: Completion of Learning and Teaching in Higher Education (LTHE), University of Plymouth.
-Fellow of the Higher Education Academy (FHEA) (Spring 2011).
+2011-Pres Fellow of the Higher Education Academy (FHEA), Completion of Learning and Teaching in Higher Education (LTHE), University of Plymouth (2011).

 2007-2013: Associate Professor (Reader) (2007-2012 RC-UK Academic Fellow), The School of Biomedical and Biological Sciences, University of Plymouth, Plymouth, England.
 Lecture on various topics in different modules related to physiology, pathology, and ecotoxicology, (undergraduate and postgraduate).
 Module leader BIOL 3425 “Animal and Human Health”.
 Direct undergraduate (honors projects) and postgraduate (Mres, Msc) research projects.